Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Transport in a ballistic junction

 The first term represents the standard hopping between nearest-neighbor carbon atoms,

 where $c_{i,s_z}^{\dag}$ is the creation operator for an electron with spin $s_z$ on site $i$.
-The second term in the Hamiltonian accounts for the intrinsic spin-orbit coupling introduced by Kane and Mele~\cite{Kane2005}:
+The second term in the Hamiltonian accounts for the intrinsic SO coupling introduced by Kane and Mele~\cite{Kane2005}:

-where the summation runs over next-nearest neighbors (note that in Eq. (\ref{H0}) hopping occurs between different sublattices $A$ and $B$, while in (\ref{HSO}) hopping is within the same sublattice).
+where the summation runs over next-nearest neighbors (note that in Eq. (\ref{H0}) hopping occurs between different sublattices $A$ and $B$, while in (\ref{Hso}) hopping is within the same sublattice).
 The prefactor $\nu_{ij} = +1(-1)$ if the electron takes a left (right) turn to reach its next-nearest neighbor.
 Since this term commutes with the electron's spin $s_z$, the Hamiltonian of the system decouples into two independent Hamiltonians for spin-up and spin-down that can be considered independently.
 In this case, we have edge states for each boundary with spin-up moving in one direction and spin-down moving in the opposite one (see Fig. \ref{Fig:system}).
 In the presence of spin-mixing terms that do not break time-reversal symmetry (like for example the Rashba term), conserved currents do not have a well-defined spin projection.
 Nevertheless, it will still be possible to define two sets of counter-propagating currents at each boundary that are topologically protected against non-magnetic impurities~\cite{Kane2005,Hasan2010}.
-For simplicity, below we consider the case where $s_z$ is a good quantum number, but the physics we describe should be analogous if time-reversal symmetric spin-mixing terms were present.
+For simplicity, below we consider the case where $s_z$ is a good quantum number, but the physics we describe should be analogous if time-reversal symmetric spin-mixing terms were present (as long as they are constant in space and the magnitude of their coupling smaller than the intrinsic SO one).

 The last term $H_{\rm U}$ in the Hamiltonian describes the on-site graphene doping, given by

 The sketch in Fig. \ref{Fig:system} shows a n-n junction.
 In this case the doping profile along the boundary direction can be modeled by a smooth potential step of height $U_0$ of the form